 Turnover represents the value of services rendered, excluding sales related taxes, and is recognised to the extent that the group obtains the right to consideration in exchange for its performance.
+During the construction phase, which completed on 9 May 2011, revenues in excess of net operating and finance costs were deferred until completion of construction, whereupon they will be released to the Profit and Loss Account over the remaining life of the concession.
 During the operational phase, turnover is recognised as contract activity progresses at a mark-up on costs related to the provision of services.
 In line with FRS 102 23.22(a), the mark-up is calculated based upon the forecast service revenues and costs over the concession period.